-Did you know that about 7 million US citizens are suffering from anxiety disorders?
+Did you know that about seven million US citizens suffer from anxiety disorders?
 What’s more alarming is that according to the Anxiety and Depression Association of America (ADAA), only about 42% of them are receiving any treatment.

 The World Health Organization (WHO) defines disability as “an umbrella term, covering impairments, activity limitations, and participation restrictions“.
 The symptoms of anxiety disorder vary according to type, and from person to person, from being mild to very severe, even debilitating.

 While physical disabilities are quite obvious and can be diagnosed easily, disabilities resulting from mental illnesses remain hidden and inconspicuous.
-This is because the diagnosis of such conditions is quite subjective and it is difficult for healthcare professionals and psychiatrists to assess the severity of the condition based on the symptoms.
-So, to understand how anxiety disorders can become a disability, it is important that we learn more about them.
+The reason is simple: the diagnosis of such conditions is quite subjective.
+Consequently, it is difficult for healthcare professionals and psychiatrists to assess the severity of the condition based solely on the symptoms.
+Therefore, to understand how anxiety disorders can become a disability, it is important that we learn more about them.

 Understanding Different Types of Anxiety Disorders

 There are different types of anxiety disorders, which can result in different forms of mental disabilities.
 Some of the different types of anxiety disorders include:

 Generalized Anxiety Disorders

 It involves a persistent sensation of anxiety and worry which significantly affect daily life activities.
 Not only that, these mental health problems are often accompanied with physical symptoms like fatigue, restlessness, irritability, difficulty to focus and sleep.
 In severe cases, these symptoms interfere with your ability to perform everyday things like taking care of your work responsibilities, paying the bills, buying grocery or looking after your family.

 In panic, patients suffer from recurrent panic attacks which are basically a combination of mental and physical symptoms like: